 Mt.
 Everest is located in the Mahalangur Himalayan range in the Everest region.
 It is on the border of Nepal and Tibet.
-Two base camps are on the south, and north sides of this highest mountain, so the south Everest base camp is located in the Sagarmatha national park at an altitude of 5364m.
+Two base camps are on this highest mountain's south and north sides, so the south Everest base camp is located in the Sagarmatha National Park at 5364m.
 The South Everest base camp is in Tingri country of Tibet (China) at 5200m above sea level.
-You can fly to Nepal's capital, Kathmandu, or Lhasa (Tibet), to travel to Everest for the Everest climb and tour.
-Still, if you are planning the base camp trek, you can only travel from Kathmandu, Nepal, so we provide information on Traveling to Everest from Kathmandu in this post.
+You can fly to Nepal's capital, Kathmandu, or Lhasa (Tibet) to travel to Everest for the Everest climb and tour.
+Still, if you are planning the base camp trek, you can only travel from Kathmandu, Nepal, so we will provide information on traveling to Everest from Kathmandu in this post.

 Travel to EBC from Kathmandu

-For most Everest travelers, it takes 8-days to reach the base camp from Kathmandu, including two rest days on the way up for altitude practice and 3-days walk back to arrive at Lukal and fly out to Kathmandu on the following day.
-It means it is a 12-day trip from Kathmandu to Everest base camp and returns to Kathmandu.
+Most Everest travelers take 8 days to reach the base camp from Kathmandu, including two rest days on the way up for altitude practice and 3 days to walk back to arrive at Lukal and fly out to Kathmandu the following day.
+This means it is an 8-day trip from Kathmandu to Everest Base Camp, then returns to Kathmandu in four days.

-Those who do not have 12 days to complete the Everest base camp trek or do not want to trek back using the same way where already visited.
-Those travelers can follow a typical EBC trekking itinerary on the way up to the base camp and Kalapatthar and then fly out direct to Kathmandu from Gorakshep on a helicopter, which is the Everest base camp helicopter return trek.
+Those who do not have 12 days to complete the Everest base camp trek or do not want to trek back using the same way they have already visited.
+Those travelers can follow a typical EBC trekking itinerary on the way up to the base camp and Kalapatthar and then fly out directly to Kathmandu from Gorakshep on a helicopter, the Everest base camp helicopter return trek.
 You can also travel to the Everest base camp from Kathmandu in a luxurious way.
-A helicopter ride is the fastest way to travel to Everest base camp from Kathmandu.
+A helicopter ride from Kathmandu is the fastest way to travel to Everest base camp.

 Fly to Lukla and Trek to EBC